pburkholder/eponymous-principles/presentation.md

 >  Then, when you can ... tell me the use of it, I may allow you to destroy it.
 -- G. K. Chesterton, 1929

-^ The Foolish Reformer will remove any fence in their way

-^ The Intelligent Reformer will say:

 ---